 - Suitable for both full-time and part-time students

 - Practical training strongly encouraged and internship & industry client projects available

 This highly competitive program is best suited for those with a mindset to apply analytics to supply chain fields and be the future supply chain leaders.
 Don't have a degree in a quantitative field?
 As long as you have a basic background in mathematics and statistics, we encourage you to apply.

 Still an undergraduate supply chain student and looking ahead?
 Learn more about our dual-degree option to earn both a Bachelor's and a Master's degree within 5 years.

 How long will it take?

 At 30-36 credits, the Master in Supply Chain Analytics -- a STEM-designated program -- can be completed full-time in 1 to 1.5 years.
-Based out of our centrally located New Brunswick campus, and with flexible class arrangements that include evening and online courses, the Rutgers Master of Supply Chain Analytics program is a good fit if you're a busy professional wanting a program that fits your schedule.
+Based out of our centrally located New Brunswick campus, and with flexible class arrangements that include evening and weekend courses, the Rutgers Master of Supply Chain Analytics program is a good fit if you're a busy professional wanting a program that fits your schedule.

 Why it matters